-In fact there are three types of bodegas in the sherry region, in a hierarchy that developed itself in the early nineteenth century.
+In fact we find three types of bodegas in the sherry region, in a hierarchy that developed itself in the early nineteenth century.
 It allowed the industry to expand significantly while at the same time distributing the risks that accompany growth.

 Ageing and shipping bodegas

-A shipping bodegas is the only type of bodega that is allowed to sell / export bottled sherry: these are the well-known commercial names that place their brand on the label like González Byass, Lustau, Valdespino or Barbadillo.
+A shipping bodega is the only type of bodega that is allowed to sell (or more precisely: export) bottled sherry: these are the well-known commercial names that place their brand on the label like González Byass, Lustau, Valdespino or Barbadillo.

 In 1996 the D.O. lowered some of the requirements for becoming a shipping bodega.
 The minimum stock came down from 12.500 hectoliters to a mere 500 hectoliters.
 This caused many smaller almacenistas and production bodegas to ‘upgrade’ and become a small shipping bodega.
 A good example of this is El Maestro Sierra which operated as an almacenista for a long time.
-Nowadays most bodegas are registered in this category.
+Nowadays most bodegas are registered in this category of shipping bodegas.

 Some of the bodegas that are registered as almacenistas are specifically involved in the preparation of casks for the maturation of whisky (e.g. Xeranthia and Miguel Martín), which requires young sherry that is not primarily intended for consumption.
 Some of the cooperages that produce sherry-seasoned casks set up a winemaking business and create “seasoning wines”.
 When the casks are ready, the wines are not bottled but distilled or used to produce sherry vinegar.
 Check my article Sherry casks in the whisky industry for more information.

 The number of almacenistas has been in decline for many years.
-There were over 300 in the 1830s and still over 50 a few decades ago, but in 2017 just 15 of them still existed (11 in Jerez, 4 in Sanlúcar), holding around 30.000 barrels.
+There were over 300 in the 1830s and still over 50 a few decades ago, but in 2020 just 17 of them still existed (15 in Jerez and 2 in Sanlúcar), holding around 30.000 barrels.
 If you leave out the cask seasoning business, then the amount of traditional almacenistas is even lower.

 Or bodegas de producción.
-Roughly speaking they are primarily vineyard owners, which can be located outside of the ageing zone (e.g. in Chipiona, Trebujena or Chiclana).
-As grape growing has become much less profitable over the years, a lot of shipping bodegas sold off their vineyards in the 1930s and especially in the 1980s, as well as the pressing houses that produce the mosto.
+Roughly speaking they are primarily vineyard owners, which can be located outside of the registered ageing zone (e.g. in Chipiona, Trebujena, Rota, Lebrija or Chiclana).
+As grape growing has become much less profitable over the years, a lot of shipping bodegas sold off their vineyards in the 1930s and especially in the 1980s, as well as the pressing facilities that produce the mosto.
 Nowadays only 30% of the shipping bodegas produce their own grapes.
 Another 28% are independent grape growers and 42% is grown by cooperatives (statistics 2016).
 The low market value of wine grapes is a long-time discussion in the Jerez area.

 In addition to providing services for other bodegas, production bodegas are allowed to market their wines directly, as long as they’re making use of the names of their respective townships rather than the denomation ‘sherry’ (although they have a similar sticker that says Bodegas de Producción).
 A good example is Primitivo Collantes or Bodegas El Gato.

-At the moment 11 bodegas are registered in the production zone.
+In 2020 11 bodegas were registered in the production zone.